papykabukanyi/hellobluelender/docs/simple-railway-guide.md

    - Uses `--legacy-peer-deps` to handle React version conflicts
    - Skips optional dependencies that might cause issues

-3. **Prisma Setup**: Prisma schema is now properly handled:
-   - Dockerfile copies all files at once
-   - Prisma client is generated explicitly

-4. **Environment Variables**: All required variables are:
+3. **Environment Variables**: All required variables are:
    - Added to the Railway project automatically
-   - Properly formatted for Railway's PostgreSQL integration
+   - Copied directly from your local environment

 ## Required Environment Variables